rgeraldes24/hyperion/docs/security-considerations.rst

         }
     }

-Now someone tricks you into sending Zond to the address of this attack wallet:
+Now someone tricks you into sending Quanta to the address of this attack wallet:

 .. code-block:: hyperion